Testing in high-dimensional spiked models: Links to statistical problems

-All the cases eventually degenerate to SMD via sequential asymptotic links.
+Indeed, each of the cases eventually degenerate to SMD via sequential asymptotic links (SM \ref{Sequential asymptotic links between the cases} has details).
+For convenience, we summarize links between the different cases and the definitions of the corresponding matrices $H$ and $E$ in Figure \ref{diagram1}.
+We note that the SMD model has been studied recently, e.g. \cite{bawa13,lemi16} and references therein, though not with our techniques.

 Cases SMD, PCA, and REG$_{0}$, forming the upper half of the diagram, correspond to random $H$ and deterministic $E.$ The cases in the lower half of the diagram correspond to both $H$ and $E$ being random.
 Cases PCA and SigD are \textquotedblleft parallel\textquotedblright\ to cases REG$_{0}$ and REG in the sense that the alternative hypothesis is characterized by a rank one perturbation of the covariance and of the non-centrality parameter of $H$ for the former and for the latter two cases, respectively.
 Case CCA \textquotedblleft stands alone\textquotedblright\ because of the different structure of $H$ and $E.$ As discussed above, CCA can be reinterpreted in terms of $H$ and $E$ such that $E$ is Wishart, but $H$ is a non-central Wishart only after conditioning on a random non-centrality parameter.